Grace, Too: Live performances

-In 1995, The Tragically Hip performed the song on Saturday Night Live.
+On March 25, 1995, The Tragically Hip performed the song on Saturday Night Live after being introduced by Dan Aykroyd.
+Aykroyd, who is a fan of the band, had personally lobbied SNL showrunner Lorne Michaels to book them as a musical guest.
+On the show, Gord Downie notably flubbed the start of the song—rather than the normal opening lyric, "He said I'm fabulously rich", Downie sang it as "He said I'm tragically hip".
+The band later attributed the error to their pre-show used of marijuana.
+Subsequently during live performances, Downie frequently sang the opening line as "He said I'm tragically hip", often to applause from the crowd.

 The band also opened their Woodstock 1999 performance with this song.

-During live performances, Gord Downie frequently replaced the opening line, "He said I'm fabulously rich" with "He said I'm Tragically Hip", often to applause from the crowd.

 Covers

 In 2011, the song was covered by Selina Martin for the first Have Not Been the Same charity compilation.

 Singer-songwriter Justin Rutledge covered the song for his 2014 album Daredevil, an album consisting entirely of Tragically Hip covers.

 Following Downie's death in October 2017, country singer Dallas Smith performed the song during his concert at Kingston's K-Rock Centre on October 19.

 On October 11, 2018, six days before the one-year anniversary of Downie's death, Johnny Fay and Rob Baker joined Choir!
 Choir!
-Choir! at Yonge-Dundas Square for a live performance of the song.
+Choir! at Yonge-Dundas Square (now Sankofa Square) for a live performance of the song.

 The song was covered by Twin Flames on their 2020 album Omen.

+On September 5, 2024, it was one of three songs, alongside "Ahead by a Century" and "Bobcaygeon", performed by Choir!
+Choir!
+Choir! in a public singalong following the premiere of the documentary series The Tragically Hip: No Dress Rehearsal at the 2024 Toronto International Film Festival.